takien/Word-Replacer/readme.txt

 3. Go to Settings menu and you will see Word Replacer sub menu.

 == Frequently Asked Questions ==
+-

 == Screenshots ==

 1. Settings page where you can add/remove your words.

 == Changelog ==

+= 0.5 = changes by Jan Kischel:
+* Improve: integrated code highlighting editor EditArea
+* Fixed: If used as code snippet engine, parts were cutted off (because of overflow:hidden)
+* Changed: Added element ID to <textarea> fields
+* Changed: The checkbox columns were taking very much white space.
+Now, they're taking less.
+* Changed: The textarea boxes now have a minimum and a maximum height to prevent them getting monstrously big.

+= 0.4 =
+* Fixed: Suppress error `PHP Warning:  Missing argument 2 for WordReplacer::word_replacer_comment()` if comment disabled.

+= 0.3.3 =
+* Fixed: If original word contains `[` or `]` and regex not checked cause loop replacement

+= 0.3.2 =
+* Fixed: error on WordPress 3.6 caused by deprecated function `$wpdb->escape`

+= 0.3.1 =
+* Fix typo

+= 0.3 =
+* Added: Now supported bbPress
+* Added: Option to strip backslash during update words ( if necessary )
+* Improved code

 = 0.2.3 =
 * Changed: now use Class.